-The leading location flowing with mystical energy in Fujiyoshida that has a history of over 1,900 years
+The spiritual center of Fujiyoshida with a history of over 1,900 years

 - History and Culture